Tensor categories for vertex operator superalgebra extensions: Applications

-is the triplet algera $\cW(p)$, where $Q_-$ is the vertex operator corresponding to the dual lattice element $e^{\alpha_-}$, and $\int$ stands for its zero mode. $\cW(p)$ has a different conformal vector than $V_{\alpha_+\ZZ}$.
-The conformal vector is given by
+is the triplet algera $\cW(p)$, where $Q_-$ is the vertex operator corresponding to the dual lattice element $e^{\alpha_-}$, and $\int$ stands for its zero mode.
+The subalgebra $\cW(p)$ has a different conformal vector than $V_{\alpha_+\ZZ}$, given by